Daviesia brevifolia: Description

 Daviesia brevifolia is an erect, rigid, broom-like shrub that typically grows to a height of up to 1 m and has ascending, glabrous branchlets.
 Its leaves are reduced to cylindrical, sharply-pointed phyllodes 2–8 mm long and 1.0–1.5 mm wide at the base.
 The flowers are arranged in groups of three or four in leaf axils on a peduncle 1.5–2 mm long with clusters of bracts about 0.5 mm long at the base, each flower on a pedicel 2.0–3.5 mm long.
 The sepals are 3–4 mm long, the two upper lobes fused and the lower three triangular and about 0.5 mm long.
 The petals are apricot to reddish-brown, the standard petal 6.5–8 mm long, the wings 7.0–7.5 mm long, and the keel 7.5–8.0 mm long.
 Flowering occurs from August to October and the fruit is an inflated triangular pod 9–15 mm long.

 Taxonomy

 Daviesia brevifolia was first formally in 1838 described by John Lindley in Thomas Mitchell's journal, Three Expeditions into the interior of Eastern Australia.
-The specific epithet (brevifolia) means "short-leaved".
+The specific epithet (brevifolia) is derived from the Latin words brevis meaning "short" and folium meaning "leaf".